CERC-Genomic-Medicine/scripts/README.md

 Helps to remove duplicated variants with the highest missigness from PLINK files.
 Type `plink_dupvar_prioritize.py --help` to get the description of all parameters.

 ### plink_freq_concordance.py
 Compares genotype (allele) frequency between two PLINK files using Fisher's exact test.
 Type `plink_freq_concordance.py --help` to get the description of all parameters.
+You may need to load R (use `module spider r` and `module load r`) before running the script.